Morning Sickness: Causes, Risk Factors, and How to Cope

 Multiple Pregnancies and Morning Sickness Severity

-1. Hormonal Levels: Higher levels of hormones like hCG may lead to more pronounced nausea and vomiting.
+1. Hormonal Levels: Higher hCG and GDF15 levels in multiple pregnancies are linked to more pronounced nausea and vomiting.

-2. Uterine Size: With multiple pregnancies, the growing uterus can exert additional pressure on your stomach, exacerbating discomfort.
+2. Uterine Size: A growing uterus carrying more than one baby can put additional pressure on your stomach, adding to discomfort.

-3. Nutritional Demands: Your body requires more nutrients, which can heighten your sensitivity to food and smells.
+3. Nutritional Demands: Your body needs more nutrients, which can heighten your sensitivity to food and smells.

 Coping Strategies for Managing Morning Sickness